 #1) Non-deterministic Wallets

 These types are those in which private keys generated on the wallet are not related.
-Although the wallet allows generating more than a single private key, the keys are not related to each other for instance to share a common recovery phrase or seed, which creates some management headache.
+Although the wallet allows for generating more than a single private key, the keys are not related to each other for instance to share a common recovery phrase or seed, which creates some management headaches.
 Backing up each of the keys is crucial, which creates trouble for management as you create more keys.

 #2) Deterministic Wallets